FusionCache/docs/docs/kvapi.md

 **Keys**

-- Keys have a minimum length of 6 characters
+- A key have a minimum length of 6 characters
-- Keys must be a string
+- Keys are always strings

 **Values**